Content last updated on February 9, 2021.

-Now that we’ve understood the dynamics of push notifications, let’s look at how marketers can optimize their notification campaigns for maximum clicks and conversions.
-Here are some actions that marketers can take:
+Now let’s look at how marketers and eCommerce managers can optimize their notification campaigns for maximum clicks and conversions.

-- Use content that is rich in visuals: To effectively engage and catch the attention of a user, it’s important to use a rich push template.
-This would include an image, a website icon, an eye-catching CTA button and emojis, besides relevant content.
+- Use rich push templates: To effectively engage and grab a user’s attention, use a rich push template.
+The template includes an image, a website icon, an eye-catching CTA button, and emojis.

-- Ensure that the notification redirects users to the relevant page: If you are sending a cart abandonment notification, make sure that it redirects users to the cart page.
-Your efforts will misfire if they land on the home page.
+- Redirect users to the relevant page: If you send a cart abandonment notification, make sure it redirects users to the cart page—don’t accidentally send them to your home page.

-- Optimize your landing page: If a user clicks on a notification because they found it relevant and then find the landing page unsatisfactory, it will reflect negatively on your brand image, make the user feel unengaged and result in the notification being unsubscribed.
-So make sure your landing page delivers all the promises made in the notification.
+- Optimize your landing page: If a user clicks on a notification because they found it relevant and then find your landing page irrelevant, it will cause the user to feel unengaged and unsubscribe.
+Make sure your landing page delivers all the promises made in the notifications you send.

-- Speed-up the page load: The page loading speed is as important as creating a flawless notification campaign or landing page.
-A slow-loading page can lead to a bad user experience and high churn rate.
+- Speed-up the page-load: Page load speed is essential for creating a flawless notification campaign or landing page.
+A slow-loading page can lead to a bad user experience and a high churn rate.
 If a site takes more than 3 seconds to load, it translates into a 53% hike in abandoned visits.

-- Create a cross-device notification campaign: Your notification campaign must be spread across all devices.
-After all, marketers today talk to a 4-screen generation.
+- Create a cross-device notification campaign: You must spread your notification campaign across all devices.
+After all, marketers talk to a four-screen generation.
 Optimal conversion can happen if every device is covered.

-- Use emojis: For best results, it’s a good idea to place emojis at strategic places to improve the look, feel and appeal of your push notifications.
+- Use emojis: For best results, use emojis in strategic places and improve the look, feel, and appeal of your push notifications.

-- Personalize: Marketers mostly employ a batch-and-blast strategy to sending push notifications, without considering a user’s recent activity or whether he’s been active on their website.
-Push notifications work way better if they are personalized with details like a user’s name, action item and lifecycle.
+- Personalize: Marketers mostly employ a batch-and-blast strategy to send push notifications without considering a user’s recent activity or if they’ve been active on their brand’s website.
+Push notifications work better when they’re personalized with details like a user’s name and lifecycle stage.

-- Optimize the notification send time: Always send your notifications at the most optimal time for the user, when he is most likely to be online and will be best placed to take action on the message.
+- Optimize notification send times: Always send your notifications at the most optimal time for the user—when they’re most likely to be online and best positioned to take action.

-- Use frequency capping: Don’t overload your users by blasting them with too many push notifications in a day.
-Use frequency capping tools to limit the number of notification deliveries to a number that users will open and read.
+- Use frequency capping: Don’t overload users by blasting them with too many push notifications.
+Use frequency capping tools to limit notification deliveries so that users stay engaged and subscribed.

-- Always A/B Test: For best results, test the image, title, text or CTA button of your push notification to find out what users like best.
-(Learn how to do A/B Testing here)
+- Always A/B Test: For best results, test the image, title, text, and CTA button of your push notifications to find out what users like best.

 The Samsung Galaxy Note 9 was one of the most anticipated phones of 2018.
-To showcase and promote this high-end product, Samsung wanted to build an innovative and consistent customer experience that was spread across multiple channels – be it mobile web (Check out how to design experiences for the mobile web), desktop web or apps.
+To showcase and promote this high-end product, Samsung wanted to build an innovative and consistent customer experience across multiple channels—mobile web, desktop web, and apps.

 How Samsung turned cart abandoners into buyers

-Using Insider’s Growth Management Platform, the company devised a Web Push strategy that targeted competing devices and promoted the Note 9.
-Insider’s Messaging suite tools were used to send web push messages to attract new customers as well as reduce cart abandonment.
+Using Insider’s Growth Management Platform, the company came up with a web push strategy that targeted competing devices and promoted the Note 9.

-As a result of the Cart Recovery Web Push Notifications, the Samsung marketing team was able to boost web push click-through rates by 14%.
-Also, the conversion rate of the Cart Recovery Web Push Notifications was 24% higher compared to the conversion rate Samsung achieved with standard Web Push notifications.
+As a result of Cart Recovery Web Push Notifications, the Samsung marketing team boosted web push click-through rates by 14%.
+The cart recovery web push notifications’ conversion rate was 24% higher than the conversion rate Samsung achieved with standard web push notifications.

-Push notifications have caught the attention of marketers in recent years.
-They are short, crisp and contextual and can fetch optimal results, if sent to the right user at the right time.
-Marketers have also found push notifications to be the ideal way of engaging with their customers and taking their conversion rates to a whole new level.
+Push notifications have caught the attention of marketers and eCommerce managers in recent years.
+These short, crisp, and contextual messages can get optimal results when sent to the right users at the right times.